U.S. Alerts

 UPDATE

-The forecast remains on track.
-Current conditions and trends
+the forecast as it remains on track.

 &&